 SANDEE is organizing the 18th Summer School on Environmental and Natural Resource Economics on 3–17 May 2020 in Bangkok, Thailand.

 This call for applications is only for Myanmar nationals currently based in Myanmar.

 SANDEE provides research support to South Asian researchers and institutions interested in the inter-connection among development, natural resource use and the environment.
 Research grants are provided for conducting research on topics related to economics and the environment in South Asian countries.

 We collaborate with partner agencies across the HKH to foster regional cooperation, synchronize data sources, share innovative solutions, and direct global attention to the region.
 Learn more about our work and their impacts.

 Both internally and externally, our multicultural staff and partners are our greatest asset.
 They provide us with a broad perspective across disciplines, and offer us localized knowledge like no other.

 SANDEE organizes a variety of training courses and workshops.
 The objective of these training courses and workshops is to strengthen the capacity of South Asian professionals and institutions to teach environmental and resource economics and to conduct policy oriented research in this field.

-SANDEE's Outreach activities happen through a variety of ways.
+SANDEE's outreach happens through a variety of activities.
 Written dissemination is through peer reviewed publications and working papers and reports.
-Policy dissemination and dialogue occurs through Committee membership, discussions at Policy meetings and through the popular press.
+Policy dissemination and dialogue occurs through committee membership, discussions at policy meetings and through the popular press.
 Dissemination also occurs through teaching at universities and training workshops.

 Influencing policies in the regional member countries of the HKH region has been a continuous process for ICIMOD.